darrenmlouw/iot-tracking/README.md

 ```

 ## Opening the Solution in Visual Studio
-Open the cloned repository in Visual Studio 2022.
+Open the cloned repository in Visual Studio 2022 as Administrator.
 Double-click on the IoTTracking.sln solution file to open it.

 ### Configure Startup Projects
 - Right-click on the Solution in the Solution Explorer.